ademsas1026/fullstack-review/README.md

 A small full stack web app.

+1. after cloning, run git checkout starting-point.
-1. npm init
+2. npm init
-2. create a database called 'spicy-libros'
+3. create a database called 'spicy-libros'
-3. run npm run seed (if you ever want to revert to your original starting point, run this)
+4. run npm run seed (if you ever want to revert to your original starting point, run this)
-4. Run 'npm run start-dev' to start your server!
+5. Run 'npm run start-dev' to start your server!
+6. to check your work against the solution, run git checkout master.